Vanishing of negative $K$-theory in positive characteristic: The topology

 \begin{samepage} \begin{defi} Let $l \in \ZZ$ be a prime. \begin{enumerate} \item By an \emph{\fpsl~morphism} (fini, plat, surjectif, premier {\`a} $l$) we will mean a morphism $f: U \to X$ that is finite flat surjective of constant rank prime to $l$. \item The \emph{\fpsl~topology} on the category $Sch(S)$ is the least fine topology such that \fpsl~morphisms are \fpsl~coverings. \item The \emph{\ldh~topology} on the category $Sch(S)$ is the least fine topology which is finer than the cdh topology, and finer than the \fpsl~topology. \end{enumerate} \end{defi} \end{samepage}

-Our choice of definition of an \ldh~topology is motivated by the following two ideas.
+Our choice of definition of an \ldh~topology is one of the reasons our vanishing argument is so direct.
+It is motivated by the following two ideas.
 Firstly, the theorem of Gabber (Theorem~\ref{theo:gabber}) should provide the existence of regular \ldh~coverings (or smooth depending on the context).
 Secondly, we want to make use of the ample literature on the cdh topology.
 That is, we want to be able to reduce statements about the \ldh~topology to statements about the cdh topology and statements about the \fpsl~topology.
 This way we only need to deal with the \fpsl~topology.
 This we usually do using a suitable structure of ``trace'' morphisms.

 \begin{rema} Our \ldh~topology differs from the topology of $\ell'$ alterations\footnote{We have chosen to use $l$ instead of the more aesthetically pleasing $\ell$ used in \cite{ILO} as $l$ is easier for search engines.} described in \cite[Expos{\'e} III, Section 3]{ILO}.